IndrekHaav/photoprism-debian/README.md

 $ sudo chown -R photoprism:photoprism /opt/photoprism
 ```

+The dependencies step can produce errors when running in shells like ZSH.
+Ensure you're using Bash if this happens.

 Building the front-end can take more than 1 GB of RAM, and the build might crash with Javascript running out of memory.
 If using a virtual machine, allocate at least 2 GB.
 Alternatively, you can try limiting Node's memory usage as follows (adjust the number based on available RAM on your system):

 ```shell
 $ NODE_OPTIONS=--max_old_space_size=1024 make all
 ```

+If you're still having problems, consult [the PhotoPrism makefile](https://github.com/photoprism/photoprism/blob/release/Makefile#L34) for the steps that `make all` executes, and try running them individually to isolate the problem.

 ### Configure PhotoPrism: